 (Thank you to a couple of comment writers below!
 The site has changed a lot from my visit in 2015.
 The main building is bare shell now with no furniture inside.
 Thank you Stephen for the extra info about its use as a production house.
 I have added details.)

 I get a ton of questions about this place so I thought I should write about it fairly early on.
-Just north of Xizhi are a pair of large buildings, that at first glance look like an office building, or some industrial facility.
+Just north of Xizhi are a pair of large buildings that at first glance look like an office building or some industrial facility.

-    When I first wrote this entry I had no idea, but now I know at least one use of this building.
+When I first wrote this entry I had no idea but now I know at least one use of this building.
 One thing about it is certain.
 It was used as a filming location for the popular drama series Meteor Garden, which was released between 2000 - 2002.
 Thanks to Wes, who pointed out where it appears in the series, I've been able to correlate some photos.

 The building was easy to access and no attempt had been made to guard or secure it.
 There were a couple of other people checking it out on the same day.
-The second smaller building is totally empty and not very interesting.
+The second smaller building is totally empty and not interesting.

 Meteor Garden itself was a hugely popular show.
-The house is used by the main character who is young and very rich.
+The house was used by the main character who is young and very rich.
 He's also arrogant and seems to think he can win over the woman of his dreams with his money.
 They fall in love, out again, in again...
 It's been a bizarre feeling seeing the place on a TV show.
-Happiness at seeing places the I'd been in another existence, tempered with a sadness that it all went to ruin.
+Happiness at seeing places the I'd been in another existence tempered with a sadness that it all went to ruin.
 The more clips I've watched the more the people in it feel a little real, even though it looks so corny through modern eyes.

 Find other places on the Hidden Taiwan Map